 Prince Edward Point Beach | Prince Edward Point National Wildlife Area |

 Sandbanks Provincial Park beaches and campsites fill quickly in the summer.
-Presquil Provincial Park is another great option if you want to camp near the beach.
+Presquil Provincial Park is another great option to camp near the beach.
 Presquil is located just outside PEC, south of Brighton.
 Please be aware that, on very windy days, beaches on Lake Ontario can have dangerous undertow conditions.

 The shore at Prince Edward Point National Wildlife Area, while not a sandy beach, is a wide rock ledge and a great spot to enjoy the water.
 There are no facilities nearby.

-Lake on the Mountain
+Lake on the Mountain Provincial Park

 Prince Edward County Lavender Farms